Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-04-04-Google_Colaboratory.md

 ---

 ## Why do we need GPU?

 ### High dimensional computions are major operations in deep learning models.

+Deep learning heavily rely on GPU to speed up high dimensional computations.
+You may only need 20 minutes to train a model with GPU but the same task may take 2 hours on pure CPU computing power.

 ## What is Google Colaboratory?
 Google Colaboratory is a free cloud service with GPU.

 ## How does it works?
+You may refer the diagram.

 ### Pros